onetoneisme/blackjack/units_refactored/CF for operators/Intermediate/003_Security Groups/03_Binding security groups.md

 #### Binding to security group sets

-To create a rule to be applied to every space in every *org* of your deployment, bind the group to a security group set.
+To create a rule to be applied to every space in every org of your deployment, bind the group to a security group set.

-Depending on what security group set you want to use, there are two different commands (do not run these commands, we'll get back to them later on):
+Depending on what security group set you want to use, there are two different commands (do not run these commands yet, we will get back to them later on):

 ```sh
 cf bind-staging-security-group mysql-sg